JigarSony/SQL/README.md

 select * from Customer where Name LIKE '%om%';

 # _anycahr%
-## Here the first character can be anything and secon character must be 'o' and rest can be anything
+## Here the first character can be anything and second character must be 'o' and rest can be anything

 select * from Customer where Name LIKE '_o%';